 DIY Aloe Vera Rose Water Face Mask Recipe

 - 1 tablespoon of fuller’s earth natural clay

 - rose water (as necessary)

 - Mix aloe vera gel and fuller’s earth clay in a mixing bowl.

 - Add a bit of rose water and mix.
 Add in bit by bit and mix until you have a paste which is not watery and runny.

 - Apply the paste over the entirety of your face and leave on for 20 to 30 minutes.
 Finally, rinse well with water and follow up with moisturiser.

 I hope you will enjoy your own, custom, rose-inspired skincare line!
 It’s so easy to use rose water for oily skin.
 Besides, creating your own natural products, packaging them and giving them as gifts is a fantastic idea to brighten up your friends’ day.
-Do you have a favourite recipe for a rose-based cleanser, toner or moisturiser which you swear works wonders?
+Do you have a favorite recipe for a rose-based cleanser, toner or moisturizer which you swear works wonders?
 Please let me know, I’m always looking for more goodies to try!